+Formal and perfect cover letter free samples can be downloaded.
 Why should you write a cover letter?
 A cover letter is a single-page letter that should be part of any job application.
 If you want professional cover letters it’s the right place.
-Formal and perfect cover letter templates can be downloaded.
 A cover letter is a one page document that you send with your resume when applying for a job.
 It is meant to: Introduce yourself to the hiring manager.
 Argue why you’d be a good fit for the job.

 - Summer Marketing Internship Cover Letter Sample

 By a professionally written cover letter, you can make your resume stand out from the rest of the applicants.
 A sad thing is that people don’t realize the importance of cover letters and thus they fail to use them effectively.
-In majority of the cover letters, there is repetition of the stuff that is obvious.
+In majority of the cover letter, there is repetition of the stuff that is obvious.
 If such letters would be presented to the recruiting managers, then they will never read them till the end.
 One error and your letter will be thrown away.
 Nobody has got time for reading such rambling stuff.
-Look at sample of cover letter formats.

 If you want your cover letter to be a great one, then here are some tips which you should follow till death!

 - Don’t use your cover letter to tell what’s already mentioned in your resume.
 For example don’t go on listing your qualifications.
 The cover letter should depict your skills, expertise your personality and a reason why you are curious to work in the particular job.
 Use some facts from the history about the field you are applying in.
 If you are applying for a job in the field of fashion, then mention stuff such as the fashion from the 80s inspired you a lot and all that.

 - Start with some juicy sentence that could make the reader want to read the whole letter.
 Keep it short though.
 Three small paragraphs covering half the page will be enough.
 There is no need to add extra explanations.